The Beauty of Slow Healing

 Tender healing is still brave.

-You don’t have to rush the process to prove you’re strong.
+You do not have to rush your process to prove your strength.

-Strength is letting God meet you where you are.
+Sometimes strength looks like letting God meet you exactly where you are.

-Strength is choosing softness in a world that pressures you to harden.
+Sometimes strength looks like softness in a world that keeps telling you to harden.

 So keep going.

-Even if you can’t see the progress yet.
+Even if you cannot fully see the progress yet.

-One day you’ll look back and realize something beautiful happened in the waiting.
+One day you may look back and realize that something beautiful was happening in the waiting all along.

 Your Soulful Pathways ↑